 Inform your landlord in writing that you are treating the rental agreement as frustrated.
 If you and your landlord agree on the condition of your unit, you may not have to continue paying rent and the landlord must return the security deposit unless you still owe rent from before the flood.

 Make sure you provide your landlord with a forwarding address.

 Document the condition of the rental property with photos and video in case your landlord disagrees that the tenancy is frustrated.

-What if my landlord disagrees and refuses to end the rental agreement?
+If a landlord disagrees and refuses to end the rental agreement

 If the landlord disagrees that the rental agreement is frustrated, the landlord can make an application for damages to provincial court or the Residential Tenancy Dispute Resolution Service, and/or keep some or all of the security deposit.